monktastic/hackmd/philosophy/love-verified.md

 > So simple you can't believe it <br/>
 > So good you can't accept it* <br/>
 -- Tibetan Buddhist saying

+> _When I've asked shamans about the sickness of the west, they say: "It's quite simple: you have severed your connection with spirit.
+Unless you reconnect with spirit and do so soon, you're going to bring the whole house of cards down around your heads and ours."_ — Graham Hancock

 ## Footnotes